Frequently Asked Questions

 How does the school support students' mental health and wellbeing?

 Student mental health and wellbeing is addressed across the year through Personal Development sessions, a programme of assemblies and tutor mentoring.
 In addition, students who are experiencing mental health difficulties can be referred to the intervention team, who will ensure that each individual student receives the support that they need.
-We have two lovely student counsellors who might form part of that support; students can also self-refer.
+We have a lovely student counsellor who might form part of that support; students can also self-refer.

 How many lessons of practical PE would my child take part in each week?